 And of course, many trainers/athletes can tell you, it's important to eat plenty of protein in order to build muscle mass in your body, which translates to burning more fat calories.

-It’s become a widespread myth that we need to eat enormous amounts of protein to be strong, when in fact, overdosing on protein is leading to tons of health issues (particularly in industrialized countries).
+It’s become a widespread myth that we need to eat enormous amounts of protein to be strong, when in fact, overdosing on protein can lead to health issues (particularly in industrialized countries).
 Excess animal protein and fat clog our cells, blood and colon.

-The biggest issue I see is when people want to lose weight, and steer towards the popular high-protein, low carb diets, without fully understanding the impact this can have on their overall and longer-term health.
+The biggest issue I see is when people want to lose weight, and steer towards the popular very high-protein and extremely low carb diets, without fully understanding the impact this can have on their overall and longer-term health.
 While these diets work for some people in the short term to lose weight (there is a good explanation on how and why they work, but I’ll save that for another day!), I really don’t recommend these diets as a way of living.
-They tend to focus on foods that lack fiber and nutrients, and under-emphasize the importance of eating enough nutrient-dense healthy carbs, namely vegetables and fruits.
+High protein/fat diets that are extremely low carb tend to focus on foods that lack fiber and nutrients, and under-emphasize the importance of eating enough nutrient-dense healthy carbs, namely vegetables and fruits.
 This can lead to digestive and hormonal problems, such as constipation, heavier menstrual bleeding, and longer term more serious issues such as osteoporosis.

 You’re heard me talk about acid vs. alkaline.
 The digestion of meat leaves a large amount of acidic residues in our bodies.
 This acidic residue contributes to faster aging of our skin, and creates an environment in our bodies more susceptible to disease.
 Also, digesting excess animal protein leads to putrefaction in our gut, which gives way to overgrowth of bad bacteria in our intestines.
 Hence it’s important to limit the animal protein we consume on a daily/weekly basis, and balance it with plenty of plant-based foods, especially alkaline veggies.